 Kanarra Falls

 A favorite destination for adventure seekers.
-This water hike requires you to hike along and through the stream all the way up the canyon, a 20′ aluminum ladder, and several boulders.
+This water hike requires you to hike along and through the stream up the canyon, a 20′ aluminum ladder, and several boulders.

 Due to the uneven terrain, hiking poles and good water shoes are recommended.
 Hike at your own risk.
 Never hike alone; remember to tell others where you are going and when you will return.
 PERMITS ARE REQUIRED.

 Permits can be obtained at www.kanarrafalls.com or at the trailhead.
-The cost is $12 per person and is limited to 150 people per day.
+The cost is $15 per person and is limited to 150 people per day.
 Once the daily limit is reached, no further permits will be sold.
 Only credit or debit cards are accepted.
-No cash payments accepted and absolutely no refunds.
-Group permits are no longer available.
-Parking is FREE. www.kanarrafalls.com/
+No cash payments are accepted, and absolutely no refunds.
+During the peak season (April thru October), MOST DAYS sell out a month in advance.
+Unused or canceled tickets become available to purchase each day on a walk-up-only basis after 2 pm.
+No guarantees any will be available.

 Getting There

-Parking: There is a designated parking area that is free of charge with the purchase of your permit.
-There are additional parking options with charge if the designated parking is full.
+Parking: A designated parking area that is free of charge with the purchase of your permit is located at the trail head.
 Please do NOT park in front of homes or driveways.

 The Trail

-Be prepared and hike and your own risk
+Be prepared and hike at your own risk

 Not Recommended for Small Children